 Atomik: RunGunJumpGun is like going back in time to the late 80’s with its 2D sprites and fluorescent colour scheme.
 The only issue that may annoy some people, but is warned about before playing, is the flashing effects of which there is quite a lot of during game play and especially after choosing a planet on the world selection screen.

 Atomik: RunGunJumpGun is simple to play but very hard to master.
 It is perfectly at home on the Nintendo Switch and excellent for quick bursts of gaming on the go.
 Despite the difficulty, it is an addictive game with a big fun factor that can be enjoyed by both casual and hardcore players alike.
+For a fun little comic strip highlighting a little of what is going on, you can visit the official website at rungunjumpgun.com.

 + Addictive and fun gameplay